ramuit44/galactusCrockeryShoppingCart/README.md

 ###URL's for testing

 After the server is running you can use below URL's for testing
- * For testing the Weather Widget Editor page - [http://localhost:9005/](http://localhost:9005/)
+ * For testing the Galactus Crockery Shopping Cart app - [http://localhost:9005/](http://localhost:9005/)
- * For testing the Sample Weather Widget page -[http://localhost:9005/sample.html](http://localhost:9005/sample.html)

 ## Usage
 <h4> Weather Widget Component Usage</h4>